myth, Fantasy, film, Video games, Worldbuilding, genre, and the future of interActive media

 Dialogues between Henry Jenkins and Lily Alexander

 Ask questions and join the dialogue.
 Send questions or comments on any subject of this discussion to: contact(at)storytellingonsreen.com

 Click on any PART of the discussion to access conversations.
-Find below the questions received from Henry Jenkins, one of the world's leading media philosophers and the Provost’s Professor at the University of Southern California, Los Angeles.
+Find below the questions from Henry Jenkins, one of the world's leading media philosophers and the Provost’s Professor at the University of Southern California, Los Angeles.
 His questions are meant for the discussion of the book set Fictional Worlds and the emerging practices of worldbuilding on his internationally popular website henryjenkins.org in April 1-15, 2014.
-Professor Jenkins envisioned this dialogue as a six-part conversation, which he titled "Why Do Humans Tell the Stories They Do: An Interview with Lily Alexander."
+Professor Jenkins envisioned this dialogue as a six-part conversation, titled "Why Do Humans Tell the Stories They Do: An Interview with Lily Alexander."

 You begin the book with biosemiotics.
 How does it relate to the art of storytelling?

 You open your book with a focus on “the symbolic construction of community.”
 Explain this concept.
 What roles do stories play in shaping the life of communities?